inno-devops-labs/S24-core-course-labs/app_python/README.md

 This is a simple web application developed in Python using the Flask framework to display the current time in Moscow.

+The service also counts the number of visits to the main page.
+To obtain the number of visits.
+To view the current number of visits, access the `/visits` endpoint.

 ## Installation

 1. Clone the repository: